 Lessons learned:

-1. Acclimatization makes a world of difference when running at elevation.
-The difference between one day, one week, and two weeks at elevation is dramatic, and I would have worked harder to make even more time at elevation if I could.
+- Acclimatization makes a world of difference when running at elevation.
+The difference between one day, one week, and two weeks at elevation is dramatic, and I would have worked harder to make even more time at elevation if I had known what a difference it would make.

-3. Drop bags are for dropping things off as well as picking things up.
-As we progressed between aid stations, our packs got heavier with consumables we failed to consume.
-Like the babyfood packet, we forgot about them and carried that extra weight to the finish line.
-In the future, as we approach another drop location, we should consider what we need to take out of our drop bags as well as things we might want to put in them.
+- Drop bags are for dropping things off and picking things up.
+As we progressed between aid stations, our packs got heavier with consumables we failed to consume—like the baby food packet we forgot about.
+I carried that extra weight to the finish line.
+In the future, as we approach another drop location, we should consider what we need to take out of our drop bags and what we might want to put in them.

-5. Gortex shoes can keep moisture in as well as out.
+- Gortex shoes can keep moisture in as well as out.
 Tape may have been my pain point, but shoes were Chris’s.
 In an effort not to harm his feet by getting them wet in a water crossing, they instead stewed in his Gorttex shoes due to the heat of the day.
-Given that we knew it would likely be a hot day and the water crossing was only a couple miles from the aid station, Chris should have worn whatever shoes would have been best in the heat and terrain and powered through a couple miles of potentially wet feet.
-We could then change into a dry pair of shoes at the next aid station.
+Given that we knew it would likely be a hot day and the water crossing was only a couple miles from the aid station, Chris should have worn the optimal shoes for the heat and terrain and powered through a couple of miles with potentially wet feet.
+We already planned a shoe change at that aid station.

-8. When dehydration kicks in, it’s also hard to eat anything dry.
-Pack backup gels, fruit, and mashed slurries like applesauce or baby food, which are valuable alternatives.
+- When dehydration kicks in, it’s also hard to eat anything dry.
+Pack backup gels, fruit, and mashed slurries like applesauce or baby food, are valuable alternatives to crackers and other dry snacks.

 On we go

 It takes a few days for our appetites to return.
 We shell out for a hotel over a couple of nights.
-Partly for the hot tubes.
+Partly for the hot tubs.
 Partly for the luxurious king-sized bed.
-And Partly for the extravagant all-you-can-eat buffet with lobster and crabs legs.
+And partly for the extravagant all-you-can-eat buffet with lobster and crab legs.
 In the world of casinos, never bet against the house.
 But when it comes to a casino buffet, bet on the post-race ultra runner every time.